 Mild to moderate acne + dry or damaged skin

 People with mild to moderate acne may have any combination of blackheads, whiteheads, and pimples with or without pus, all over the face or in specific areas.
-Dry skin or a damaged skin barrier is most likely due to using the wrong skincare product - harsh cleansers, harsh, drying products.
+Dry skin or a damaged skin barrier is most likely due to the use of an inappropriate skincare product - harsh cleansers, aggressive, and drying products.

 Acne is multi-factorial and reflects what is happening inside the body.
-To learn more, check out our blogs on the different causes of acne.
+To learn more, read our blogs on the different causes of acne.

 For mild to moderate acne + dry or damaged skin

-- Cleanse face with Triple Action Cleanser and rinse with cool water.
-This concentrated, gentle cleanser doesn’t foam and you only need a small amount.
+- Cleanse face with Triple Action Cleanser and rinse with cold water.
+This concentrated, gentle cleanser does not lather, and you only need a small amount.
 It gently exfoliates and adds probiotics.
 Pat dry, leaving a little moisture for the next step.

-- Apply Vitamin C Serum-in-Oil to your entire face.
-This serum will repair the skin barrier, nourish it and add powerful antioxidants.
+- Apply Vitamin C Oil-Serum to the entire face.
+This serum will repair the skin barrier, nourish it, and add powerful antioxidants.
 Vitamin C will also help prevent deep scarring.

-- Apply Multilayer Serum to spots to target redness and oil.
+- Apply Multilayer Serum to blemishes to target redness and sebum.

-- Apply Regulating Cream all over your face to regulate bacteria and help prevent blemishes (mix 1 drop of Vitamin C Serum-in-Oil with Regulating Cream if you have very dry skin).
+- Apply Regulating Cream to the entire face to regulate bacteria and help prevent blemishes (mix 1 drop of Vitamin C Oil-Serum with Regulating Cream if you have very dry skin).

-- Take the Skin & Stress food supplement (3 capsules at once) to fill deficiencies in antioxidants and minerals.
+- Take the Skin & Stress supplement (3 capsules at once) to replenish antioxidant and mineral deficiencies.

 - Cleanse face with Triple Action Cleanser + cold water.

-- Mix 1 drop of Vitamin C Serum-in-Oil with the Regulating Cream , and apply to the entire face.
+- Mix 1 drop of Vitamin C Oil-Serum with Regulating Cream, and apply to the entire face.

 Nutrition

 Thanks to the new science of Nutrition, healthy eating now has a new purpose.
-Given the critical importance of our gut microbiome in body health and skin health, we need to choose foods that nourish our gut microbiome.
+Given the paramount importance of our gut microbiome in body health and skin health, we must choose foods that nourish our gut microbiome.
 To improve acne, a hormone-related skin condition, we should also prioritize foods that help balance our hormones.

-- Foods rich in fiber like oats, broccoli, bananas, apples, cabbage.
+- Fiber-rich foods such as oats, broccoli, bananas, apples, cabbage.

-Example of foods that help restore hormonal balance :
+Examples of foods that help restore hormonal balance:

-- Healthy fats like olive oil, flaxseed oil, avocado, nuts.
+- Healthy fats such as olive oil, flaxseed oil, avocado, nuts.

 - Sugars (including simple carbohydrates) produce more insulin.
 An increase in insulin leads to an increase in androgens.
 An increase in androgens leads to an increase in sebum and potentially acne or pimples.

-On the other hand, you should avoid foods that can aggravate acne such as cow's milk, processed or fried foods, sugar and chocolate.
+Conversely, avoid foods that can worsen acne such as cow's milk, processed or fried foods, sugar, and chocolate.

 Lifestyle

-Stress management is another key element of health and healthy skin.
-Incorporate breathing exercises into your life, even if it’s just a few minutes a day.
-Yoga is a great way to combine physical and breathing exercises.
-In case of prolonged periods of stress, our Skin & Stress food supplement , rich in antioxidants and magnesium, is a valuable support.
+Stress management is another key component of health and healthy skin.
+Incorporate breathing exercises into your life, even if it's only a few minutes a day.
+Yoga is an excellent way to combine physical and breathing exercises.
+During periods of prolonged stress, our Skin & Stress supplement, rich in antioxidants and magnesium, is a valuable support.

 Improve your sleep and take time to relax.
 Stress is an aggravating factor for acne, and many people suffer from stress without recognizing the symptoms.